 As this beautiful country adapts to the recent rise in tourism, Cuba will undoubtedly have limited Wi-Fi service.
 However, once the Norwegian Sky or the Norwegian Sun are docked in Havana, cruisers will be able to access Wi-Fi service on the ships, although intermittent interruptions may occur.
 You can also find Wi-Fi services in some hotels and Internet cafes for a fee.

 As for cell service, quite a few US carriers have signed roaming agreements with ETECSA, the largest Cuban telecommunications firm, which will give you access to text, voice and data services while you’re in Cuba.
 But, be sure to check this out with your cell provider prior to leaving the US.

 What Can I Bring Home from Cuba?*

 Cuba’s 2 main crops are sugarcane and tobacco.
-As per the normal duty-free limits allowed by US Customs, you’ll be able to bring back 1 American liter (33.8 fluid ounces) of alcohol and no more than 100 cigars for personal use.
+Guests are allowed to return with certain Cuban-origin items, including cigars and rum, for personal use only.
+These items remain subject to the normal limits on duty and tax exemptions for merchandise imported as accompanied baggage and for personal use.
 Here are some other Crowd Pleasing Souvenirs and Gifts to Bring Back from the Caribbean.